KunyiE1/sTopMG-master/README.md

 ```sh
 bin/topmg -i database_and_modsfile/variable_mods_EC.txt database_and_modsfile/Test.fasta MSDataset/Test/test_ms2.msalign > MSDataset/Test/results
 ```
 The toy dataset contains 2 spectra and the toy database contains 60 protein sequences.
 The expected running time is about 3 seconds.

+There will be two ouput files:\
+LCSA_scoreboard: contains spectrum id, identified protein name, number of matches in the result alignment,\
+LCSA_results: contains specific alignments construct by sTopMG

 ### Run sTopMG on Simulated Dataset
 You can simply run sTopMG with command line: